 Most health care plans include a limited number of covered physical and/or occupational therapy visits after certain injuries and surgeries.
-Yet once you’re done with covered visits, you’ll probably have more work to do on your own, especially to reach a goal that’s beyond normal daily functioning.
+After that, you’ll probably have more work to do on your own, especially to do a post-injury hiking trip.

 So keep the lists and illustrations of the exercises your therapists gave you.
 If they didn’t tell you which ones would be beneficial to continue, ask for recommendations.

-If you’re unsure of what to do for your upcoming hike, go back to the physical therapist you worked with post-injury (if you had one), even if you have to pay for an extra visit.
-It’ll be worth it to have expert guidance from someone who understands your capabilities and how you’ve handled the recovery process.
+If you’re unsure of what to do for your upcoming hike, go back to the physical therapist you worked with post-injury.
+It’ll be worth it to have expert guidance from someone who understands your capabilities and recovery.

 Consider working with a certified personal trainer to get ongoing customized guidance based on your situation.
 A personal trainer will help you use the proper form when you exercise.

-After an injury, you may have a tendency to compensate for the body part that was injured, which can put extra strain on your “good” knee/hip/shoulder/etc. And that can lead to cascading injuries in the future.
+After an injury, you may have a tendency to compensate for the body part that was injured.
+That can put extra strain on your “good” knee/hip/shoulder/etc. This compensation can lead to cascading injuries in the future.

-Working with a personal trainer can help you make sure you are doing exercises correctly, and with an appropriate amount of weight or resistance.
+Working with a personal trainer can help you do exercises correctly, and use an appropriate amount of weight or resistance.

-Ask for referrals – your physical therapist or doctors involved in treating your injury may be able to offer some options – and references.
+Ask for referrals from your physical therapist or doctors involved in treating your injury.
 How much experience do they have with working with people who have had injuries?
 Do they have specific training in functional fitness?